alagyn/YikeBot/README.md

 _help for command list

+---

-# Good Lord thou must smite this JavaScript
+##### Good Lord thou must smite this JavaScript
-*The JavaScript was smote by the great Python*
+*The JavaScript was smote by the great Python, and every programmer in the world breathed a sigh of relief*